tredontho/purescript-book/text/chapter6.md

 ## Conclusion

-In this chapter, we've been introduced to _type classes_, a type-oriented form of abstraction which enables powerful forms of code reuse.
-We've seen a collection of standard type classes from the PureScript standard libraries, and defined our own library based on a type class for computing hash codes.
+In this chapter, we've been introduced to _type classes_, a type-oriented form of abstraction that enables powerful forms of code reuse.
+We've seen a collection of standard type classes from the PureScript standard libraries and defined our own library based on a type class for computing hash codes.

-This chapter also gave an introduction to the notion of type class laws, a technique for proving properties about code which uses type classes for abstraction.
+This chapter also introduced type class laws, a technique for proving properties about code that uses type classes for abstraction.
 Type class laws are part of a larger subject called _equational reasoning_, in which the properties of a programming language and its type system are used to enable logical reasoning about its programs.
-This is an important idea, and will be a theme which we will return to throughout the rest of the book.
+This is an important idea and a theme that we will return to throughout the rest of the book.